True success is doing this skill

 When we root for others, it means that we are confident.
 It shows that we are secure enough to actually wish the best for others.
 That’s what true success is!

 When I post this philosophy online, I’ll get questions like ‘even the Yankees?”
-No way, success is not rooting for the Yankees. 🙂
+No way, success does not mean rooting for the Yankees. 🙂

-No, It doesn’t mean that we have to cheer or root for our direct competition.
+It also doesn’t mean that we have to cheer or root for our direct competition.
 It just means that we should look for opportunities to cooperate, cross-promote, and learn from each other.

 We actually need others to succeed so we know what we have to do in order to improve.